cwjin1108/cwjin1108.GitHub.io/index.md

 I am a new Joint Doctoral Program student in department of Geography at San Diego State University and UC Santa Barbara.<br/>

 My research interestes are Big Data (Social media data), Geocomputation, Spatio-temporal Statistical Modeling, and Human dynamics.<br/>
-I am going to upload some codes of R, python, and Javascript on this pages.
+I am going to share some codes of R, python, and Javascript on this pages.

 Any kinds of questions and recommendations are welcome!